sensedeep/senselogs/README.md

 ### LOG_SAMPLE

 The LOG_SAMPLE is used to invoke `setSample` to define an additional log filter that will apply for percentage of requests.
-Set it to a comma separated list of log levels that is prefixed by a percentage.
+Set it to a comma separated list of log channels that is prefixed by a percentage.
 For example:

 ```shell
 LOG_SAMPLE=1%:trace
 ```

-This will cause 1% of log requests to the given log levels to be logged.
+This will cause 1% of log requests to the given log channels to be logged.
 This is useful to ensure you have a complete trace of some requests at all times without needing to redeploy or reconfigure.

 ### CloudWatch Metrics and EMF